Stochastic field effects in a two-state system: symmetry breaking and symmetry restoring

-Fig.~\ref{fig:HistogramsD01} shows the histograms of the probability distribution $P(m)$ for field intensities $D = 0.1$ and $D = 0.6$ at lower temperatures than those presented in Fig.~\ref{fig:HistogramsDLT}.
-Let us first focus on the results obtained for $D = 0.1$.
-At temperature $T = 1.7$, the independence of the distributions with respect to system size, along with the observed dynamical restoring between the two ordered magnetization states, indicates that the system is in the soft-paramagnetic phase.
-In contrast, at a slightly lower temperature ($T = 1.6$), the behavior displayed resembles that of the field-free Ising model: the symmetry restoring phenomenon is a finite-size effect that is only exhibited by the smallest system ($L = 50$).
-These results suggest that at this temperature the system is in a \textit{bona-fide} ferromagnetic phase.
-However, it is possible that with a longer observation time (beyond the $10^8$ MCS considered in Fig.~\ref{fig:HistogramsD01}), a dynamical restoring between the two ordered magnetization states would be observed for all system sizes, indicating that the system might actually be in the soft-ferromagnetic phase.
-Therefore, what we can conclude is that for $D = 0.1$ and an observation time of $10^8$ MCS, a transition between the soft-ferromagnetic and ferromagnetic phases occurs within the temperature range $1.6 < T < 1.7$.
+Let us now examine the case $D>0$ at temperatures significantly below the critical point.
+Fig.~\ref{fig:HistogramsD01D06} shows the probability distribution of magnetization, $P(m)$, for field intensities $D = 0.1$ and $D = 0.6$ at lower temperatures than those presented in Fig.~\ref{fig:HistogramsComparison}.

+We first focus on the results obtained for \makebox{$D = 0.1$}.
+At temperature $T = 1.7$, the independence of the distributions with respect to system size, along with the observed dynamical restoring between the two ordered magnetization states, indicates that the system is in the broad-ferromagnetic phase.
+In contrast, at a slightly lower temperature ($T = 1.6$), the displayed behavior resembles that of the field-free Ising model: the symmetry restoring phenomenon is a finite-size effect that is only exhibited by the smallest system ($L = 50$), whereas for the largest system ($L = 200$) the symmetry is broken and the system dynamically selects one of the two equivalent stable states.
+These results suggest that, at this temperature, the system is in a \textit{bona-fide} ferromagnetic phase.
+However, it is still possible that, over a longer observation time (exceeding the $10^8$ MCS considered in Fig.~\ref{fig:HistogramsD01D06}), a dynamic switching between the two ordered magnetization states could occur across all system sizes.
+Such behavior would indicate that the system might actually fall within the broad-ferromagnetic phase.
+Therefore, what we can conclude is that for $D = 0.1$ and an observation time of $10^8$ MCS, a transition between the broad-ferromagnetic and ferromagnetic phases occurs within the temperature range $1.6 < T < 1.7$.
 The nature of this transition and its dependence on observation time will be analyzed later.

-Let us now move to the results obtained for a field strength $D = 0.6$.
-In this case, due to the enhanced effects of the random magnetic field, the soft-ferromagnetic phase is exhibited even at temperature $T = 0$ and the ferromagnetic phase is not observed at any temperature.
+We now discuss the results obtained for a field strength $D = 0.6$.
+In this case, due to the enhanced effects of the random magnetic field, the broad-ferromagnetic phase is exhibited even at temperature $T = 0.0$ and the ferromagnetic phase is not observed at any temperature.